-The General Business Credit (Form 3800) allows you to calculate the total amount of tax credits for which you are eligible for a specific tax year, including any tax carry backs and carry forwards (tax credits which you carry back or carry forward from other tax years).
-The IRS says:
+The General Business Credit (Form 3800) is used to accumulate all of the business tax credits you are applying for in a specific tax year, to come up with a total tax credit amount for your business tax return.
+It allows you to calculate the total amount of tax credits for which you are eligible for a specific tax year, including any tax carrybacks and carry forwards (tax credits which you carry back or carry forward from other tax years).

 You must complete the specific form for each credit you are taking, then include all of these credits on Form 3800 for the total general business credit.

 What Business Tax Credits Are Included in the General Business Credit?

 COVID-19-Related Tax Credits

 The U.S. Treasury Department and the Internal Revenue Service (IRS) have initiated some new tax credits to help employers during the ongoing COVID-19 pandemic:

 The Employee Retention Credit was created to help employers keep employees on the payroll during the economic downturn.
 Your business can get a fully refundable tax credit equal to 50% of wages of qualified employees for the period of March 12, 2020, to Dec.
 31, 2020.
 The credit increases to 70% of qualified wages for the period of Jan.
 1, 2021, to Dec.
 31, 2021.
 You can also get the benefit of the credit by reducing your employment tax deposits and/or getting an advance payment.
 The time limit on this tax credit has been extended through Dec.
 31, 2021.

 Other COVID-19-related tax credits help smaller companies (those with fewer than 500 employees) get tax credits for providing sick leave and family leave benefits for workers and their families.
 Employers can claim the credit on their quarterly federal tax return or by reducing their federal employment tax deposits.
 This program has been extended through Sept.
 30, 2021.